 Rich with grace from the minute I arrived.
 The invitation came to me out of the blue: I still don’t know whonominated me.
 Maybe it’s best that way: anonymous grace.
 The timing was uncanny.
 For the last fifteen years I have been working on a prose devotional: an autobiography accompanied by thoughts about poets who have been my priests.
 I did two drafts of all three hundred pages during my five weeks here: paragraph by paragraph, page by page.
 I could never have done this in my daily life at work in Madrid.
 The weekly field trips inspired.
 The dinners sustained.
-My fellows encouraged and supported.
-My (God willing) close to finished draft of this book would not have happened without Civatelli: this desk here in Vista, the constant coffee, the view of the green tree, the soft bed, the kind staff, Paola at the front desk each day more beautiful than Sofia Loren, the uninterrupted time
+My Fellows encouraged and supported.
+My (God willing) close to finished draft of this book would not have happened without Civitella: this desk here in Vista, the constant coffee, the view of the green tree, the soft bed, the kind staff, Paola at the front desk each day more beautiful than Sofia Loren, the uninterrupted time

 — to all of it I bid good-bye and say Mil gracias por todo.
 Grazie.